VirtoCommerce/vc-platform/docs/developer-guide/user-manager.md

 # Working with User Manager

-Identity User Manager is a class used for managment security accounts with no direct access to the security DB context.
+VirtoCommerce security system is fully based on ASP.Net Identity framework.
+All security services are derived from Identity classes and extend its functionality.<br><br>Identity User Manager is a class used for managment security accounts with no direct access to the security DB context.
 In VirtoCommerce, it has a custom implementation, **VirtoCommerce.Platform.Web.Security.CustomUserManager**.
 Role Manager has a custom implementation as well: **VirtoCommerce.Platform.Web.Security.CustomRoleManager**.

 ## Injection
 The custom User Manager is registered in the DI as the **UserManager<ApplicationUser>** type.
 To prevent multithread proplems, you should use a factory to get User Manager: